-Raw, rugged and remote, this off-the-beaten-track region has for centuries been isolated – both geographically and culturally – from the Mongol heartland.
-With its glacier-wrapped mountains, shimmering salt lakes and the hardy culture of nomads, falconry and cattle rustling, western Mongolia is, in many ways, a timeless slice of Central Asia.
+Raw, rugged and remote, this region has for centuries been isolated – both geographically and culturally – from the Mongolian heartland.
+With its glacier-wrapped mountains, shimmering salt lakes and hardy culture of nomads, falconry and horsemanship, western Mongolia is a timeless slice of Central Asia.

-Squeezed between Russia, Kazakhstan, China and the rest of Mongolia, this region has long been a patchwork of peoples including ethnic Kazakhs, Dörvöds, Khotons, Myangads and Khalkh Mongols.
-Traditional arts such as khöömii throat singing and eagle hunting are still practised here, as they have been for thousands of years.
+Squeezed between Russia, Kazakhstan, China and the rest of Mongolia, this region has long housed a patchwork of peoples including ethnic Kazakhs, Dörvöds, Khotons, Myangads and Khalkh Mongols.
+Traditional arts such as khöömii (Mongolian throat singing) and eagle hunting are still practised here, as they have been for thousands of years.

-The wild landscape creates fabulous opportunities for trekkers and climbers on peaks that rise to over 4000m.
-If that sounds too extreme for you, then just pick a lake, pitch a tent and have yourself a camping trip you'll never forget.
+The wild landscape offers fabulous opportunities for trekkers and climbers on peaks that rise to more than 13,123 ft (4000m).
+If that sounds too extreme, then just pick a lake, pitch a tent and have yourself a camping trip you'll never forget.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Western Mongolia.